tildeeine/home_safety_iot/README.md

 ### Hardware

 * [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) - 1 unit - Development board for reading sensors and sending this information to our dashboard.
-* [Raspberry Pi 3](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) - 1 unit - Development board for reading "door input", illustrated through an open/close circuit, and sending this information to our dashboard.
+* [Raspberry Pi zero 2W](https://www.raspberrypi.com/products/raspberry-pi-zero-2-w/) - 1 unit - Development board for reading "door input", illustrated through an open/close circuit, and sending this information to our dashboard.
 * [Arduino starter kit](https://store.arduino.cc/collections/kits/products/arduino-starter-kit-multi-language) - Includes a range of the components we used for development.
 More specifically, we used the following components from the starter kit:
     * Arduino uno
+    * Battery 9V
-    * Breadboard
+    * Breadboards
     * Buzzer
     * Jumper wires
+    * Motor
     * Resistor 1K ohm
     * Temperature sensor
     * Transistor